HumanCellAtlas/fusillade/Readme.md

 that policy then attach that role to a group and assign users to that group.
 This makes it easier to manage many users with fewer policies.

-When the permissions of a user is evaluated, all policies attached to a user, the user's groups, and the user's are used.
+When the permissions of a user is evaluated, all policies attached to the user, the user's groups, and the user's roles are used.

 ### Defining Policy